Riverbank Makeover Project

 Similar to the site planted in 2018, we plan to monitor this site for growth in 2020.

 Elbow River Brown Trout Redd Count Project

 This project involves a visual survey of Brown Trout spawning sites (“Redds”) in two sections of the Elbow River.
-First, in the Upper Elbow, we survey a section along an approximately 6 km reach from the Glencoe Golf Course to the Elbow Springs Golf Course.
-Second, in the Lower Elbow, the survey is conducted in the approximately 12 km reach from the Glenmore Dam to where the Elbow meets the Bow River at Fort Calgary.
+In the Upper Elbow, we have surveyed for the last two years a section along an approximately 6 km reach from the Glencoe Golf Course to the Elbow Springs Golf Course.
+In the Lower Elbow, the survey has been conducted by Calgary River Valleys since 1994 in the approximately 12 km reach from the Glenmore Dam to where the Elbow meets the Bow River at Fort Calgary.
 Each Brown Trout Redd survey or count is conducted in November, following the typical spawning season for Brown Trout.
-To complete the Redd Count on both the Lower Elbow (below the dam) and Upper Elbow (above the dam) in 2019, Calgary River Valleys received funding from the Land Stewardship Centre and from the City of Calgary.
+To complete the Redd Count on both the Lower Elbow (below the dam) and Upper Elbow (above the dam) in 2019, Calgary River Valleys received funding from the Land Stewardship Centre and from the City of Calgary Water Services.